bhavesh1974/RestAPI/README.md

 # RestAPI
 It includes Frontend developed in Angular and React.
-It includes Backend (RESTAPI) developed in Node.js and Java.
+It includes Backend (RESTAPI) developed in Node.js and Java/Spring.
 You can use Mongo or MySQL as a database.
      You need to set property in the config/config.js (Node.js) or WEB-INF/application.properties.

 Angular: